AkramsBookshelf/GCT-Git/GitHubClassroom.md

 3. Click the link to open your repository on GitHub

 > [!NOTE]
 > Your assignment repository might **not appear in your personal GitHub repository list** because it is hosted in the **course or institution GitHub Organization**.
-> To access your repo:
-> A. **Click the Assignment URL** – If you already accepted the assignment, this will take you to a page confirming your acceptance and providing the link to your assignment repository.
-> B. **Navigate to the Organization** – Go to your course’s GitHub Organization to locate your assignment repo.
 >
+> To access your repo, do one of the following:
+> - **Click the Assignment URL** – If you already accepted the assignment, this will take you to a page confirming your acceptance and providing the link to your assignment repository.
+> -  **Navigate to the Organization** – Go to your course’s GitHub Organization to locate your assignment repo.
+>
 > To make it easier to find later:
-> - **Star the repository** – Click the **Star** button at the top of the repo page.
+> - **Star the repository**: Click the **Star** button at the top of the repo page.
 This will make it appear in your personal profile under “Starred” repositories.

 ---